LokmanKhodziri/Ecomm/README.md

 ## Support

-For support, email [your-email] or open an issue in the repository.
+For support, email lokmankhodziri@gmail.com or open an issue in the repository.